caleb-bender/atoms/Documentation/2.0.x/AtomsQueryTemplates.md

 	// Do something with each blog post
 }
 ```
 Since `QueryAsync` returns an `IEnumerable<T>` when awaited, a regular `foreach` loop can be used to iterate over results.
-You can also utilize the various methods of the `IEnumerable<T>` like `Where`, `Select`, `SelectMany`, `ForEach`, and so on.
+You can also utilize the various methods of the `IEnumerable<T>` like `Where`, `Select`, `SelectMany`, and so on.
 Simply put, using `QueryAsync` makes sense when the queried data is not large and you need better control over the data.
 ## Passing parameters using anonymous objects
 So far we haven't discussed the most powerful part of query templates: the ability to reuse a predefined query skeleton with different parameters.
 Suppose you have a class called `BlogPostSearchService`, used to search different blog posts on an internet blog.
 Let's say it is a creative story writing blog and you want users to be able to filter by a specific genre.
 A minimalistic implementation may look like this:
 ```csharp